Home » Symptoms » Cat Symptoms A-Z » Whimpering During Episodes

 -

 Behavioral changes: A cat that suddenly whimpers often shows other behavioral changes such as withdrawal or aggressiveness.
-These may indicate that the cat is uncomfortable or in pain.
+These can indicate that the cat is feeling unwell or is in pain.

 -

-Loss of appetite: Accompanying the whimpering, a decreased interest in food or even complete food refusal may occur, which may indicate pain or stressStress refers to the state of an organism reacting to external stimuli or demands.
+Loss of appetite: Along with whimpering, a decreased interest in food or even a complete refusal to eat can occur, which may indicate pain or stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..

 -